adlan23/car-detection-streamlit/README.md

 - Detection results may vary based on model (custom vs pretrained)
 - The project is modular and can be easily extended or integrated with another dataset
+- **Linux is the recommended environment for model training**, as Windows-trained models may cause path-related deployment issues.

 ---